The natural world can be both strange and mysterious, and this is certainly the case with plant galls.

 Some gall wasps invest in numbers to ensure at least some of their offspring avoid being parasitised.
 Galls such as the oak apple have many chambers within them.
 While some of the larvae on the periphery may be parasitised by an invading wasp, it can’t attack all of them, especially those near the centre.
 The invader leaves contented and many of the gall wasps still hatch.

 It’s not just the parasitoids that cynipids have to be aware of.
 Fungi are ever-present in a forest, and if they invade and decompose the gall, the cynipid larvae will not survive.
 This is where chemicals called tannins come in.
 Oaks, like many other plants, produce a lot of tannin, which help ward off fungi, parasitoids and hungry herbivores.
 In galls the concentrations of tannin can be much higher than they are in the surrounding plant tissue, making them extra effective.
 Interestingly, this concentrated source of tannin has even been used by humans.
 The oak marble gall was originally introduced to Britain because it yields a black dye, although it turned out that the tannin content of galls grown here is too low for this purpose.

 Further up the food chain

 Although some specialists (called cecidologists, in case you were wondering!) have spent a lot of time studying galls, there is still a huge amount we don’t know about these strange growths and their causers.
 Perhaps they have been overlooked as they are so challenging to understand, or easy to pass by.
 Much about their chemistry remains to be discovered and many of the life cycles of the organisms that cause them are completely unknown.
-Nevertheless it is clear that galls make a huge contribution to the diversity of life in the forest.
+Even so it is clear that galls make a huge contribution to the diversity of life in a forest.

 Sources and further reading